Stochastic Compositional Optimization with Compositional Constraints: Stochastic Compositional Optimization with Single-level Expected-Value Constraints

+which loses the Lipschitz continuity when $\| \lambda \| \to \infty$.
+Consequently, existing results on stochastic minimax optimization do not apply to the expected value constrained setting.
+It requires the development of new algorithms and theories to ensure the boundedness of the generated dual solution $\{ \lambda_t\}$ so that $\cL(x_t,\lambda_t)$ preserves Lipschitz continuity over the solution path $\{ (x_t,\lambda_t )\}$.

+In this paper, we aim to develop a class of efficient primal-dual algorithms to solve the expected value constrained optimization, which is challenging from several aspects.

 \begin{itemize} \item \emph{Primal update:} At iteration $t$, we first update the primal variable $x_t$ by obtaining an estimator of $\partial_x \cL(x_t,\lambda_t)$.
-The key challenge to solving the EC-SCO problem lies in the unavailability of an unbiased estimator of the sub-gradient of $F$.
+The key challenge to solving the EC-SCO problem lies in the unavailability of an unbiased estimator of the subgradient of $F$.
 Specifically, by employing the chain rule, an unbiased estimator of $\partial F(x) $ is

-Unfortunately, the absence of knowledge about $\EE_{\xi_2} [f_2(x_t, \xi_2)]$ induces a bias when we use the plug-in sample estimator $\nabla f_1( f_2 (x_t, \xi_2 ) , \xi_1)$ \cite{wang2017stochastic}.
-Without an unbiased estimator of $\partial F(x)$, the primal update is challenging. \item \emph{Dual update:} In general, primal-dual type approaches generate a sequence of dual variables $\{ \lambda_k \}$, which only converges under certain \emph{restrictive} settings \cite{boob2022stochastic,madavan2021stochastic}.
-By comparison with the classical single-level stochastic optimization problems, the compositional objective $F(x)$ is much more complicated, and existing theories cannot be applied to prove the convergence of the dual variables.
+Unfortunately, the absence of knowledge about $\EE_{\xi_2} [f_2(x_t, \xi_2)]$ induces a bias when we use the plug-in sample estimator $\nabla f_1( f_2 (x_t, \xi_2 ) , \xi_1)$ \citep{wang2017stochastic}.
+Without an unbiased estimator of $\partial F(x)$, the primal update is challenging. \item \emph{Dual update:} Letting $\{ \lambda_t\}$ be a sequence of generated dual variables, based on \eqref{eq:Lip_continuity}, we note that $\cL(x,\lambda_t)$ is $( C_f + C_g \| \lambda_t \| )$-Lipschitz continuous in $x$ if $\lambda_t$ is bounded.
+Unfortunately, the boundedness of dual variables $\{ \lambda_t\}$ only holds under certain \emph{restrictive} settings, such as vanilla expected value constrained stochastic optimization \citep{boob2023stochastic,madavan2021stochastic}.
+In comparison with the classical single-level stochastic optimization problems, the compositional objective $F(x)$ is much more complicated, and existing results cannot be applied to prove the boundedness of the dual variables. \end{itemize}